superchris/codemash-2024/index.md

 ---

 # An interesting aside..
-- We don't need a build tool
+- We don't need a build tool to use `live-template`
 - import maps are :fire:
 - let your browser resolve and fetch dependencies
 - jspm makes it ridonkulously easy